Kaif4Arb/Odds-compare/README.md

-# Odds-compare
+# Odds Compare

-Mobile football odds comparison tool
+This is a simple mobile-friendly React app for comparing odds from Mostbet, Parimatch, and 1xBet.